20 Horizon notation

 6. Sand- or silt-size pellet-like aggregates, sesquioxidic coats on mineral grains or both.

-1. clay coatings that have a waxy lustre when dry and/or sufficient thickness to envelop fine sand grains, on ped faces or in pores, lamellae, or forming bridges between mineral grains, or
+1. Clay coatings occur that have a waxy lustre when dry and sufficient thickness to envelop fine sand grains.
+Coatings occur either on peds (10% or more of the ped surfaces), or in pores (in more than one-third of the observed tubular pores) or as bridges between sand grains (in more than half of the horizon); or

 Bw Weathered B horizon that shows evidence of alteration under well aerated conditions and does not qualify as Bh, Bs or Bt.